Skip to main content

 Visit Source

-Primary authority for all federal tax credit claims.
-We use official IRS guidance, Treasury fact sheets, and enacted legislation to determine credit eligibility and amounts.
+The primary authority for all federal tax credit claims.
+We rely on official IRS guidance, Treasury fact sheets, and enacted legislation to determine credit eligibility and amounts.

 Refresh cadence: When legislation changes or IRS publishes new guidance